McKenzieNeuro/McKenzieLab/README.md

 - [ ] Draw dependency graph
 - [ ] Detailed sketch of pipeline
 - [ ] Sort out dependencies

+*Questions / Concerns*
+- [ ] The raw data that gets serialized is not rescaled before it is cast into int16, in the case of the mouse data this causes non-negligible quantization because the RMS is around 12 (11.861 for the first channel), most of samples are in the single and low double digits.
+They could probably benefit from being scaled by a similar scale factor as the power and phase convolutions.

 ## Expo